The Epona Trust – What We Do

 • A specialist veterinary practise (Riverside vets).

-• A specialist farrier (Mark Philips).
+• A specialist farrier (AJ Neary).

 Fund Raising

-To enable the work of the Epona Trust to continue, we offer a number of horses and ponies for loan.
+To enable the work of the Epona Trust to continue, we offer a number of horses and ponies for sponsorship.
 We also stage fundraising events such as open days, barbeques and mini shows.
 The funds raised are used to support the ongoing rehabilitation programs.

 Working closely with other animal welfare organisations in the protection and care of ponies and horses, it is often the case there are more animals in need of help than the resources and funds available to help them.

-Horses and Ponies for Loan
+Horses and Ponies for Sponsorship